 In addition, those low in vitamin D are likely to suffer more severe effects of a stroke and have more trouble recovering.

 New benefits of Vitamin D are related to childhood diabetes.
-Researchers at the Moores Cancer Center at University of California, San Diego found that rates of Type 1 diabetes in children are related to geographical locations, specifically the amount of sunshine found at those locations.
+Researchers at the Moores Cancer Center at the University of California, San Diego found that rates of type 1 diabetes in children are related to geographical locations, specifically the amount of sunshine found at those locations.
 Says Cedric F. Garland, Dr. P.H., professor of Family and Preventive Medicine in the UCSD School of Medicine: "This is the first study, to our knowledge, to show that higher serum levels of vitamin D are associated with reduced incidence rates of type 1 diabetes worldwide. "...childhood type 1 diabetes may be preventable with a modest intake of Vitamin D3 (1000 IU/day) for children, ideally with 5 to 10 minutes of sunlight around noontime..."

 The study found that those living near the equator, with lots of sunshine, had significantly lower rates of type 1 diabetes than those living at northern latitudes.
-See the study in the scientific journal Diabetologia, June 5.

 Please visit our page on Natural Migraine Relief for details on Vitamin D for migraine headaches, along with other information on relieving migraines.

 Dr. John Cannell, M.D., of the Vitamin D Council, reports that pelvic floor disorders in women are associated with low Vitamin D levels, according to researchers at SUNY Upstate Medical University in Syracuse New York, who studied 1,961 women.